jtmiller28/EuphyllophyteTreeRetriever/README.md

+# EuphyllophyteTreeRetriever
-A github installed R package that offers retrieval of bootstrapped trees from Carruthers et al *in prep*.
+**EuphyllophyteTreeRetriever**: Retrieve consensus and boostrapped trees from Carruthers et al. *in prep*.

 ## Installation: